Tutorial: Transform Operations¶

 4. Lock an Axis¶

 Modifiers execute top to bottom.
-Each one receives the output of the previous modifier (or the raw target, if it is first).
-You can stack as many as you need.
+Each receives the previous one's output.
+You can stack as many as you want.

 flowchart LR